Hombrechtikon: Geography

 The village Feldbach and the train station are located on Lake Zürich.
 Hombrechtion is perched above the lake besides Pfannenstiel.
 On a plateau, the protected moorlands Uetziker Ried and Lützelsee are located, as well Seeweidsee is situated in the municipality.

 Transportation

 Hombrechtikon-Feldbach railway station is a stop of the S-Bahn Zürich on the line S7.

 Heritage sites of national significance

 There are seven sites in Hombrechtikon that are listed as Swiss heritage sites of national significance.
 The houses in the town include; the Hof Oberhaus at Seestrasse 2&4, the Hürlimannhaus at Lützelsee 2&4, the Landstiz Rosenberg at Alte Landstrasse 1&3, the Menzihaus at Lützelsee 3 and the Eglihaus at Lutikon 1-3.
 The town's Reformed church is also on the list.
-The neolithic and early Bronze Age settlement at Feldbach is the last site on the list.
+The Neolithic and early Bronze Age settlement at Feldbach is the last site on the list.
 The entire hamlet of Lützelsee and the Feldbach area are part of the Inventory of Swiss Heritage Sites.
-The prehistoric settlement Seegubel at Feldbach is part of the Prehistoric Pile dwellings around the Alps, a UNESCO World Heritage Site.
+The prehistoric settlement Feldbach is part of the Prehistoric Pile dwellings around the Alps, a UNESCO World Heritage Site.